Hi, I’m Kate. Welcome to my blog. Beloveds, I am so glad that you are here.

 I am an artist.
 I am a poet.
 I am a writer.
 I am a blogger.
 I believe strongly in healing, in healing through art and creativity, in healing through the moment by moment life that I live, and in healing in community.

 I am disabled and have several physical diagnoses.
-I have a broken bone in my lower spine, which causes instability and pain.
-I have also been diagnosed with Epstein-Barr syndrome, trans-mandibular joint disorder in my jaw, stomach and gall bladder issues and Hashimoto’s thyroid disease.
+I have a broken bone in my lower spine, which causes instability and huge issues and pain.
+I have also been diagnosed with trans-mandibular joint disorder in my jaw, stomach and gall bladder issues and Hashimoto’s thyroid disease.
 I attribute all my diagnoses, both physical and mental, to abuse, almost exclusively to my mother’s sexual and physical abuses.
 I have been disabled for a long time.

 I am multiple.
 I have been multiple almost all my life.
 I have been diagnosed with Dissociative Identity Disorder, Post-Traumatic Stress Disorder, Depression, and Anxiety.
 I am proud that I have survived.
 I have a lot to be proud of.
 If you are a survivor of abuse, you have a lot to be proud of as well.